CTF-handbooks/ctf-handbooks.github.io/CONTRIBUTING.md

 7. [Submit your changes](#submitting-changes)

 ### Without using Writerside
-> **TODO: NEEDS TESTING**

-- If you are editing without Writerside, the maintainers of the handbooks will have to build the website code themselves.
+- If you are editing without Writerside, the maintainers of CTF handbooks will have to build the website code themselves.
 - To contribute to the handbooks in this case, you may make your changes to the handbook markdown files and [submit the changes](#submitting-changes) accordingly.

 ---